Who are all the new national champions of 2018? - Cycling Weekly

 Argentina: Emiliano Ibarra (Sindicato Empleados Públicos of San Juan) / Estefania Pilz

-Australia: Rohan Dennis (BMC Racing) / Katrin Garfoot (Orica-Scott)
+Australia: Rohan Dennis (BMC Racing) / Katrin Garfoot (Mitchelton-Scott)

-Belgium: Victor Campenaerts (Lotto Soudal) / Ann-sophie Duyck (Cervelo-Bigla)
+Belgium: Victor Campenaerts (Lotto Soudal) / Ann-Sophie Duyck (Cervelo-Bigla)

 Canada: Svein Tuft (Mitchelton-Scott) / Leah Kirchmann (Team Sunweb)